-If you are unable to locate the slots after looking at each of the above recommendations, we recommended you contact the computer manufacturer for additional help and information.
+If you cannot locate the slots after looking at each of the above recommendations, we recommend you contact the computer manufacturer for additional help and information.

-Once the slots have been located, the next step will be to install the computer memory.
+Once the slots are located, the next step is to install the computer memory.
 Today, most laptops follow the same memory installation.

-Because laptops are thin when compared to a desktop computer, the memory banks are horizontal with the laptop.
-The memory must be inserted at an angle, about a 75-degree angle and once in the slot press down on the memory to snap the memory into place.
+Because laptops are thin compared to a desktop computer, the memory banks are horizontal with the laptop.
+The memory must be inserted at an angle (approximately 75 degrees).
+Once it's in the slot, press down on the memory to snap it into place.
 The memory should also lay horizontally with the computer.

 The installation of most SIMM memory is the same.
-The memory must be entered at an angle, about a 75-degree angle and while still in the memory slot, moved to a vertical or 90-degree angle.
-As the memory module is moved to a vertical position it should snap into place.
+The memory is placed into the slot at a 75-degree angle and while still in the memory slot, moved to a vertical (90-degree) angle.
+As the memory module is moved to a vertical position, it should snap into place.
 When installed, ensure that both sides of the memory module are snapped into place.
-If a memory module is not installed properly or not all the way in, this could cause damage or the computer.
+If a memory module is not installed properly, it could cause damage to the computer.

 Set memory in BIOS

-As the computer is booting, enter the BIOS and either set the memory to its proper settings or verify that the computer's memory is being properly detected.
-Once changed or verified, save the settings, exit BIOS and reboot the computer.
+As the computer is booting, enter the BIOS setup, verify that the memory is detected, and if necessary, adjust the settings to match your memory specifications.
+When verification and configuration is complete, save the settings, exit BIOS, and reboot the computer.

 If you encounter any problems when installing the RAM, refer to our Computer memory help and support.